mackenzie-km/nametag/README.md

 # README

 Future Project Goals:
-* Filter indexes of events & contacts to only show contacts within your access level
-* Nested resource newform
 * Move more to helper methods & partials
 * Add bootstrap css (things such as navbar, grid layout, etc.)